 The essays in this book fully examine whether parliamentary government is superior to the separation-of-powers system through a direct comparison of the two.
-In addressing specific policy areas-such as innovation and implementation of energy policies after the oil shocks of 1970, management of societal cleavages, setting of government priorities in budgeting, representation of diffuse interest in environmental policy, and management of defense forces-the authors define capabilities that allow governments need in order to respond to policy problems.
+In addressing specific policy areas—such as innovation and implementation of energy policies after the oil shocks of 1970, management of societal cleavages, setting of government priorities in budgeting, representation of diffuse interest in environmental policy, and management of defense forces—the authors define capabilities that allow governments to respond to policy problems.

 Do Institutions Matter? includes case studies that bear important evidence on when and how institutions influence government effectiveness.
-The authors discover a widespread variation among parliamentary systems both in institutional arrangements and in governmental capabilities, and find that many of the failings of policy performance commonly attributed to American political institutions are in face widely shared among western industrial countries.
+The authors discover a widespread variation among parliamentary systems both in institutional arrangements and in governmental capabilities, and find that many of the failings of policy performance commonly attributed to American political institutions are in fact widely shared among western industrial countries.
 Moreover, they show how American political institutions inhibit some government capabilities while enhancing others.
 Changing American institutions to improve some aspects of governmental performance could hurt other widely valued capabilities.